 The Company commenced mining at the southern area of the Buffalo Reef project in January 2013 and the northern area in July 2014.
 The oxide ore mined is sold under commercial terms to Able, the owner of the Selinsing processing plant.
 Production output is consolidated with the Selinsing gold mine.
-During the quarter total ore mined from Buffalo Reef was 13,607t (Q2 fiscal 2017: 12,324t).
+During the quarter total ore mined from Buffalo Reef was 20,944t (Q3 fiscal 2017: 17,820t).

-As of December 31, 2017 development expenditure of \$2.13 million was incurred in relation to construction in progress under Plant, Property and Equipment for the Selinsing Sulphide Project.
-The Internal Definitive Feasibility Study for the Sulphide Project was commenced in the fourth quarter of fiscal 2017 and continued during the current fiscal year.
+As of March 31, 2018, development expenditure of \$2.61 million was incurred in relation to construction in progress under Plant, Property and Equipment for the Selinsing Sulphide Project.
+The internal Definitive Feasibility Study for the Sulphide Project was commenced in the fourth quarter of fiscal 2017 and continued during the current fiscal year.
 This study is based on the 2016 PFS and is focused on delivery of a detailed front end engineering design by applying BIOX® processing technology and an execution plan for construction of additional flotation and BIOX® processing circuits and appropriate upgrade of the existing processing plant.
 It includes a basic processing design package, FEED, further mine optimization and an economic analysis at a higher confidence level.
-As a result the Company incurred total \$0.34 million year to date, of which \$0.15 million was attributed to this quarter
+As a result, the Company incurred total \$0.81 million year-to-date, of which \$0.47 million was attributed to this quarter.

 The BIOX® processing testwork was conducted at the SGS laboratory in Johannesburg under the management of Outotec BIOX® specialists.
-The batch testwork programme results have been reported during the quarter showing that over 90% sulphide oxidation occurred after 9 days, 98% after 15 days and 99% after the full 24 days.
+The batch testwork programme results have been reported in January 2018, the beginning of the third quarter, showing that over 90% sulphide oxidation occurred after 9 days, 98% after 15 days and 99% after the full 24 days.
 The sulphide oxidation levels proved that representative samples of Selinsing/Buffalo Reef concentrates are amenable to the BIOX® process.
 No deleterious elements were found in the concentrate analysis and the batch tests confirmed that the sulphide to carbonate ratio was sufficient to be net acid generating.
 Cyanide leach tests on the 24-day BIOX® residues achieved between 88% and 92% gold dissolution within 24 hours.